hucker/pathlib2/AI_CONTEXT.md

 - If a function or method is missing a docstring, add one in Google style.
 - If type hints are missing or not using 3.10+ syntax, update them.
 - Always use `import datetime as dt` for any datetime usage.
+- Always run ruff on code you generate
 ---
 This file is intended for use as AI prompt context to enforce coding standards and style for this project.